julianzanetti/portfolio/src/content/projects/docker-course.md

 ---

-## 🔍 Temas y prácticas realizadas
+## 🔍 Topics and practices carried out

-- Instalación y configuración de Docker en Linux
+- Installing and configuring Docker on Linux
-- Construcción de imágenes con Dockerfile
+- Building images with Dockerfile
-- Gestión y manipulación de contenedores
+- Container management and manipulation
-- Uso de volúmenes para persistencia de datos
+- Using volumes for data persistence
-- Configuración de redes entre contenedores
+- Configuring networks between containers
-- Orquestación básica con Docker Compose
+- Basic orchestration with Docker Compose
-- Construcción y despliegue de aplicaciones multi-contenedor
+- Building and deploying multi-container applications
-- Limpieza y optimización de imágenes y contenedores
+- Cleaning and optimising images and containers

 ---

-## 🧠 Aprendizajes clave
+## 🧠 Key learnings

-Este proyecto me permitió entender la contenerización y el flujo de trabajo con Docker, sentando bases sólidas para mi camino en DevOps y despliegues en la nube.
+This project allowed me to understand containerisation and workflow with Docker, laying a solid foundation for my journey into DevOps and cloud deployments.

 ---

-## 🏆 Certificado de finalización
+## 🏆 Certificate of completion

 ![image](https://github.com/julianzanetti/Docker-Udemy/assets/134458575/83b38059-123a-458b-8d4d-e8616209a324)

 ---

-## 📬 Contacto
+## 📬 Contact

-Si querés charlar sobre Docker, contenedores o tecnología en general, ¡no dudes en contactarme! 💬
+If you would like to discuss Docker, containers, or technology in general, please do not hesitate to contact me! 💬